 A student who resides in a Living Learning Community (LLC), formally known as Special Living Options (SLOs), has the opportunity to live and learn with classmates who share similar interests but bring many different personalities and traits to the environment.
 The student will live with other members of the LLC in a close-knit community (or "house") located in University housing.
 LLC members will have the opportunity to participate in field trips, group dinners, and other social and educational activities.
 Students build strong relationships with fellow residents—and with the faculty and staff members affiliated with LLC.
 In Penn State's LLCs, learning isn't just encouraged—it's celebrated!

-LIFE House, Lion LaunchPad, and Engineering and Applied Sciences (EASI) will be discontinued after the 2021-2022 academic year.
+Discover Housing, Health and Human Development (HHD), LIFE House, Lion LaunchPad, and Engineering and Applied Sciences (EASI) have been discontinued.

 Location: West Housing Area

 ALLY House provides an open, safe, and inclusive living environment for lesbian, gay, bisexual, transgender, and ally students.
 This living environment is a collaboration between the Lesbian, Gay, Bisexual, Transgender, Queer, and Ally (LGBTQA) Student Resource Center and the Sexuality and Gender Studies minor that is offered by the College of Liberal Arts.
 ALLY House fosters a community dedicated to knowledge and understanding of sexuality and gender issues.
 Student programs and academic opportunities support these goals.

 Location: Leete Hall, North Housing Area

 Arts and Architecture House (A&A) is specially designed to meet the needs of students in majors such as art, music, architecture, theater arts, architectural engineering, and landscape architecture.
 Residents have opportunities to interact with faculty, participate in field trips to museums and historical sites, and take part in educational workshops.